sebaslogen/resaca/README.md

 # Lifecycle explained

 <details>
-  <summary>How does the lifecycle of the resaca scoped objects works and some lifecycle illustrated examples:</summary>
+  <summary>How does the lifecycle of the Resaca scoped objects work and some lifecycle illustrated examples:</summary>

 **[RememberScoped](https://github.com/sebaslogen/resaca/blob/main/resaca/src/main/java/com/sebaslogen/resaca/ScopedMemoizers.kt#L33)** function keeps
 objects in memory during the lifecycle of the Composable, even in a few cases where the Composable is disposed of, and then added again.